Trang (southern Thailand)

 The city of Trang itself does not have much to offer.
 Some cheap hotels seek international standards and offer clean rooms.
 If you stay in Trang one or two nights and plan to visit places around, you may ask local agencies to guide you around the mountains to spectacular waterfalls, caves and temples.
 If you do not have enough cash money, you should get it in Trang, because their are no banks or money machines on the islands.

-Recommende hotel in the city center: Rua Rasada Hotel
+Recommende hotel in the city center: Rua Rasada Hotel (link to agoda*)

 In the heart of the province, the Sakapangsurin park, a big natural swamp with animals and birds can be visited.
 More interesting, however, are the mountains in the east of Trang, the tropical forests and a variety of spectacular waterfalls and caves.
 Day trips are recommended and especially rewarding during the rainy season and should be done with a local guide.